 All teachers, mandatory reporters and all other staff at St Augustine's will be made aware of and receive training in relation to their mandatory reporting obligations.
-The school's procedures and process for ensuring that staff are aware of their obligations and the consequences for failing to comply with those obligations are set out in Child Abuse Support Resource 3.

-Responding to and reporting child protection concerns
+Responding to and reporting child abuse concerns

-The approach to responding to and reporting child protection concerns in the joint protocol incorporates Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse (refer to Child Abuse Support Resource 1).
+The approach to responding to and reporting child abuse concerns in the joint protocol incorporates Four Critical Actions for Schools: Responding to Incidents, Disclosures and Suspicions of Child Abuse

-At St Augustine's, a staff member must act, and follow the Four Critical Actions, as soon as they become aware of a child protection incident - that is, when a child is experiencing, or is at risk of experiencing, abuse.
+At St Augustine's, a staff member must take any complaint or concern relating to child abuse seriously.
+They must act, and follow the Four Critical Actions, as soon as they become aware of a child abuse incident - that is, when a child is experiencing, or is at risk of experiencing, abuse.
+The staff member must ensure that they act promptly and thoroughly in their response.

-Becoming aware of a child protection incident
+Becoming aware of a child abuse incident